ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-2.md

 21:45:34.717 | INFO    | prefect.worker.process.processworker 295d558e-5ade-47e7-8bf9-21f4989fdd8d - Work pool 'activities' created.
 ```

-Our deployment is now ready to be tested.
+Keep this window open as well.
+Now, Our deployment is ready to be tested.
 It's a good time to get familiar with the Prefect UI.

 ## The Prefect UI